We restore children and families from trauma through Jesus Christ.

 We envision a world where every child is raised in a loving, compassionate, and nurturing home.

-1. We Model Christ
+Our values:1.
+We Model Christ

 Our actions and our words reflect the love and teachings of Jesus.
 Empowered by the Holy Spirit, we are His hands, feet and heart in the world today.
 We know that He Lives!
 And so we partner with Jesus in His continuing, active, restoring, and redeeming Kingdom mission.
 We live in a way that draws others to Christ and in accordance with the Book of Discipline.